Accountant in Miami Devises Multiple Tax Planning Miami Scenarios Given Inaction by Congress

-Accountant in Miami are advising their clients to formulate more than one tax planning strategy that could be implemented at the end of the year depending on how and when lawmakers address expired and expiring tax law, Accountant in Miami Gustavo A Viera advised clients.
+Accountant in Miami are advising their clients to formulate more than one tax planning strategy that could be implemented at the end of the year depending on how and when lawmakers address expired and expiring tax law, Accountants in Miami Gustavo A Viera advised clients.

 The need for a multipronged approach was created at the end of 2011 when Congress allowed the “patch” for the alternative minimum tax and dozens of so-called tax extenders to expire.
 The need intensified in April when Internal Revenue Service Commissioner Douglas Shulman warned that the tax filing season could be a “real disaster” if Congress waits until December to act or if it has to act retroactively in early 2013.

-“We are looking at our clients’ year-ends on two different scenarios,” said Gustavo A. Viera CPA, managing partner in an Accountant in Miami with a Miami Consulting Service.
+“We are looking at our clients’ year-ends on two different scenarios,” said Gustavo A. Viera, managing partner in an Accountant in Miami with a Miami Consulting Service.
 “We are calculating what it would be based on the existing rules and what it would be based on what the new rules would be.”

 If Congress fails to act, the number of middle-income households impacted by the AMT would jump from about 4 million to approximately 30 million.
 A failure to act also would mean that taxpayers could not claim extenders such as the research and development tax credit, the deduction for state and local taxes, and the allowance of tax-free distributions to charity from an Individual Retirement Arrangement held by someone age 70.5 or older.

 But because Congress did not address AMT and extenders in 2011, it must now address them while dealing with a pending expiration of the 2001 and 2003 tax cuts, including the estate tax and the reduced capital gains rate.

 “Right now everybody is in a holding pattern,” said Viera, managing partner in an Accountant in Miami.